coala/documentation/Help/MAC_Hints.rst

 2. Install Python 3.
 ~~~~~~~~~~~~~~~~~~~~

-For coala you will need to use Python 3, so you may
+For coala, you will need to use Python 3, so you may
 simply use homebrew to install Python 3, or you could also
 `refer to the pyenv section <#pyenv>`__ to install Python 3 while you can also
 maintain other python versions.